-Prereq: "C"or higher in or concurrent

-enrollment in MICR 130.

-Coreq: MICR 130
+Class hours: 4 lecture/lab Prereq: "C" or higher in or concurrent enrollment in MICR 130.
+Coreq: MICR 130 Comments: Credit by exam is not an available option.
 Description: This course provides laboratory exercises that demonstrate fundamental principles of microbiology.
 The class is primarily for students in health sciences.